cascin0/parity-check/README.md

 # parity-check
-This is simple demo to better understand what parity check is and how it works in the context of network system.
+This is simple demo to better understand what parity check is and how it works in the context of network systems.

 # How to run
 Compile using `./build.sh`.